-Marieke (rhymes with Paprika) Jackson is a data scientist at Health Union, a Philly-based company that creates and manages online communities for folks with chronic health conditions.
+Marieke (rhymes with Paprika) Jackson is a professional data scientist and amateur busybody.
 Over the past year she has been working on a Code for Philly project to create a unified reporting system for Prevention Point, Philadelphia’s harm reduction center, which services tens of thousands of community members a year and is tracking all of their data with spreadsheets and paper forms.
 She is also one of the organizers behind the upcoming Data Science Hackathon - Get your tickets here!.
 Marieke is a firm believer in leveraging the connective power of technology to help everyone, not just the folks who can afford it.
 You can reach her on twitter @skinnamarieke or through old fashioned email at email@example.com.
 Marieke loves climbing, biking, pancakes, and you.

 Michael Chow is also a data scientist.
 He’s focused full-time this year on helping non-profits in Philadelphia and contributing to open source tools.
 Previously, he led research on adaptive assessment at DataCamp, and received a PhD in cognitive psychology from Princeton University.
 You can reach him on Twitter @chowthedog.